Darkempire78/Akimitsu-Discord-Selfbot/README.md

 Then put your Discord token and your prefix inside `configuration.json`.
 Check this [link](https://www.youtube.com/watch?v=xuB1WQVM3R8) for find your Discord token.

+Warning : Your Discord account must be certified (with a phone number).

 Finally, host the script. you can use Heroku or another system.

 ## Features